BGWH/bgwh.github.io/pages/pages-root-folder/index.md

 <!--reliable and efficient wireless communication and localization for future Internet-of-Things applications. -->
 Towards this goal I am exploiting the high bandwidth and time resolution of wireless technologies such as ultra-wideband (UWB).
-The latter enabled my recent work on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="https://ieeexplore.ieee.org/document/8449776">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system <a href="https://dl.acm.org/citation.cfm?id=3274844">[SenSys '18]</a> to minimize costs and setup time of RF-based localization systems.
+The latter enabled my recent work on environment-dependent adaptation of physical layer parameters to provide highly robust UWB links <a href="https://ieeexplore.ieee.org/document/8449776">[WoWMoM '18]</a> and the first low-cost UWB-based single anchor localization system to minimize costs and setup time of RF-based localization systems <a href="https://dl.acm.org/citation.cfm?id=3274844">[SenSys '18]</a>.
 Furthermore, I have introduced a concept to acquire distance information to an arbitrary number of devices (quasi-)simultaneously <a href="https://ieeexplore.ieee.org/document/8416412">[ICDCS '18]</a>.

-Besides my academic research I gained more than six years of industrial experience in biomedical engineering (<a href="https://www.gtec.at">g.tec medical engineering GmbH </a>) and automotive engineering
-(<a href="https://www.v2c2.at">Virtual Vehicle Research Center</a>
-and <a href="https://www.magna.com/de/unternehmen/company-information/magna-gruppen/magna-steyr">Magna Steyr Engineering AG & Co KG</a>) as well as international experience in the United States, Japan, and The Netherlands as a researcher, engineer, and student.
+Besides my academic research I gained more than six years of industrial experience in biomedical engineering working on brain-computer interfaces (<a href="https://www.gtec.at">g.tec medical engineering GmbH </a>) and automotive engineering in the context of advanced driver-assistance systems (<a href="https://www.v2c2.at">Virtual Vehicle Research Center</a> and <a href="https://www.magna.com/de/unternehmen/company-information/magna-gruppen/magna-steyr">Magna Steyr Engineering AG & Co KG</a>).
+Furterhomre, I have worked in the United States (<a href="https://www.ame.com/">Advanced Machine and Engineering co.</a>, <a href="https://www.berkeley.edu/">UC Berkeley</a>), Japan (<a href="http://www.asahikawa-med.ac.jp/">Asahikawa Medical University</a>), and The Netherlands (<a href="https://www.tudelft.nl/">TU Delft</a>) as a researcher, engineer, and student.

 <!--The aim is to exploit the benefits of using this wireless technology providing high bandwidth to enable robust location-aware Internet-of-Things applications.
 In my recent works I have developed an environment-dependent adaption algorithm to maintain highly reliable and efficient UWB links ([<a href="https://mymarshallplan.squarespace.com/overview-1">[WoWMoM ']]).